aalmarhabi/ALproject_EE551python/README.md

 ```

 # How to navigate this repository?
 Navigate the project is very simple.
-You have folder for the datasets and both main code and jupyter notebook are outside.
+You have folder for the datasets and folder for Models.
+Both main code and jupyter notebook are outside.

 # Datasets used in this project:
 THE MNIST dataset of handwritten digits created by Yann LeCun, Courant Institute, NYUCorinna Cortes, Google Labs, New York Christopher J.C.
 Burges, Microsoft Research, Redmond.
 The MNIST database has a training set of 60,000 examples, and a test set of 10,000 examples. (http://yann.lecun.com/exdb/mnist/index.html)